Raj Oil Mills Ltd leads gainers in 'B' group

 -

-Alphageo (India) Ltd, Smartlink Holdings Ltd, The Hi-Tech Gears Ltd and Goldiam International Ltd are among the other gainers in the BSE's 'B' group today, 08 September 2021.
+Dynamatic Technologies Ltd, Jagsonpal Pharmaceuticals Ltd, Shemaroo Entertainment Ltd and Brooks Laboratories Ltd are among the other gainers in the BSE's 'B' group today, 09 September 2021.

-Alphageo (India) Ltd, Smartlink Holdings Ltd, The Hi-Tech Gears Ltd and Goldiam International Ltd are among the other gainers in the BSE's 'B' group today, 08 September 2021.
+Dynamatic Technologies Ltd, Jagsonpal Pharmaceuticals Ltd, Shemaroo Entertainment Ltd and Brooks Laboratories Ltd are among the other gainers in the BSE's 'B' group today, 09 September 2021.

-Raj Oil Mills Ltd spiked 17.36% to Rs 77.05 at 12:05 IST.
+Raj Oil Mills Ltd soared 18.29% to Rs 93.15 at 12:05 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 17098 shares were traded on the counter so far as against the average daily volumes of 27425 shares in the past one month.
+On the BSE, 1.85 lakh shares were traded on the counter so far as against the average daily volumes of 30634 shares in the past one month.

-Alphageo (India) Ltd surged 15.89% to Rs 448.25.
+Dynamatic Technologies Ltd spiked 16.98% to Rs 2812.65.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 44868 shares were traded on the counter so far as against the average daily volumes of 15227 shares in the past one month.
+On the BSE, 24067 shares were traded on the counter so far as against the average daily volumes of 8022 shares in the past one month.

-Smartlink Holdings Ltd soared 15.09% to Rs 119.
+Jagsonpal Pharmaceuticals Ltd surged 12.67% to Rs 160.05.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 33543 shares were traded on the counter so far as against the average daily volumes of 4527 shares in the past one month.
+On the BSE, 52809 shares were traded on the counter so far as against the average daily volumes of 11076 shares in the past one month.

-The Hi-Tech Gears Ltd rose 12.45% to Rs 289.
+Shemaroo Entertainment Ltd gained 10.00% to Rs 137.55.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 12035 shares were traded on the counter so far as against the average daily volumes of 2168 shares in the past one month.
+On the BSE, 1.26 lakh shares were traded on the counter so far as against the average daily volumes of 12726 shares in the past one month.

-Goldiam International Ltd added 10.98% to Rs 818.8.
+Brooks Laboratories Ltd added 9.98% to Rs 144.3.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 28881 shares were traded on the counter so far as against the average daily volumes of 20839 shares in the past one month.
+On the BSE, 1.3 lakh shares were traded on the counter so far as against the average daily volumes of 35046 shares in the past one month.

 Powered by Capital Market - Live News